gap-packages/4ti2gap/README.md

 - feas is a list of solutions of the problem (the ones we want to compute their normal form),

-- and the sign are the constraints of the variables (1 o 0 for non-negative and free variable, resp., optional as an empty list []).
+- and the sign are the constraints of the variables (1 or 0 for non-negative and free variable, resp., optional as an empty list []).

 It computes the normal form of a list of feasible points.